The following links provide basic information about participating in clinical trials.

 CenterWatch Oncology Clinical Trials Listing http://www.centerwatch.com/patient/studies/area12.html

 Volunteering for a Clinical Trial Brochure http://store.centerwatch.com/p-137-volunteering-for-a-clinical-trial.aspx

 European Organisation for Research and Treatment of Cancer (EORTC) Clinical Trials (click on “Protocols Database”) http://www.eortc.be

-The following links are to specific clinical trials and are recruiting patients.
+The following links are to specific clinical trials.

 A Randomized Phase 3, Multicenter, Open-Label Study Comparing TH-302 in Combination With Doxorubicin vs. Doxorubicin Alone in Subjects With Locally Advanced Unresectable or Metastatic Soft Tissue Sarcoma – Threshold Pharmaceuticals

 The purpose of this study is to determine whether TH-302 in combination with Doxorubicin is safe and effective in the treatment of Locally Advanced Unresectable or Metastatic Soft Tissue Sarcoma.